Third Football League (Croatia): Format

 The competition takes place in five groups of up to eighteen (18) clubs according to the double point system, and the exact number of participants is determined by the competition regulations.
-From each group, the last placed club and as many asnecessary for the groups to number 16 clubs must be eliminated.
+From each group, the last-placed club and as many as necessary for the groups to number 16 clubs must be eliminated.

 Groups are formed and managed in the HNS regional centers: